 Those who start taking Prozac, and experience a positive response, will notice a decrease in their anxiety symptoms which then improves all aspects of their life.

-Some of the benefits which those who take Prozac notice include:
+Some of the benefits people who take Prozac notice include:

 - improved sleep and appetite